Robust Dynamic Operating Envelopes for DER Integration in Unbalanced Distribution Networks: Deterministic UTOPF-Based DOEs Calculation and The Concept of RDOEs

-However, as pointed out in \cite{BL_ieee_access}, it is still possible that the network will face operational issues \emph{even if all customers follow the OEs} calculated by deterministic approaches, including the UTOPF-based approach discussed above.
-Hence, not every capacity allocation scenario within the OE is in fact feasible.
+However, as pointed out in \cite{BL_ieee_access}, it is still possible that the network will face operational issues \emph{even if all customers follow the DOEs} calculated by deterministic approaches, including the UTOPF-based approach discussed above.
+Hence, not every capacity allocation scenario within the DOEs is in fact feasible.
 We illustrate this issue again with the conceptual example.

-\begin{example} Consider the case of two customers with OE permissible active power export (negative values) and import (positive values) ranges as shown in Fig.~\ref{fig_robust_doe_concept}.
+\begin{example} Consider the case of two customers with DOEs permissible active power export (negative values) and import (positive values) ranges as shown in Fig.~\ref{fig_robust_doe_concept}.
 Assume their reactive powers $Q_1$ and $Q_2$ are fixed, and the FR for the variable pair $(P_1, P_2)$ is defined by the grey area of the (2-dimensional) polygon delimited with a dashed line, mathematically expressed as

 If the objective is to maximise the total exports, i.e., $f(P)=-P_1-P_2$, then the optimal allocation would be -4kW for both $P_1$ and $P_2$.
-However, noting that when applying OEs in a network it is expected that each customer is allowed to freely control their powers within the range [-4kW, 0kW], it can be observed that not all scenarios falling within the ranges, i.e. any $(P_1,P_2)\in$ [-4kW, 0kW]$\times$[-4kW, 0kW], are feasible because the feasible range of a single customer is dependent on the other customer's specific load or generation.
+However, noting that when applying DOEs in a network it is expected that each customer is allowed to freely control their powers within the range [-4kW, 0kW], it can be observed that not all scenarios falling within the ranges, i.e. any $(P_1,P_2)\in$ [-4kW, 0kW]$\times$[-4kW, 0kW], are feasible because the feasible range of a single customer is dependent on the other customer's specific load or generation.
 In other words, if the two customers are operating at the point (-4 kW, -4 kW), customer 1 needs to reduce its exporting power in order to enable customer 2 to increase its exporting power.

 It is noteworthy that if all active customers within one distribution network are managed by the same virtual power plant (VPP) aggregator, the FR, either published by the DSO or calculated by the VPP aggregator, can be used to utilise available network capacity more efficiently.
 However, if active customers are managed by various VPP aggregators, which is more likely to happen in the future, fully utilising available network capacity would require complicated coordination between DSO and VPP aggregators, potentially leading to the high cost to upgrade the network's communication infrastructure.